-- Deployment support will be focused on infrastructure at locations with project activity and concrete deployment plans, for example jurisdictions in California and the Northeast. - These goals can only be accomplished through collaborations with key stakeholders at all levels. - NREL will continue to support deployment of hydrogen and fuel cell technologies through programs such as technical reports, webinars, safety reviews, and the web-based information compendium.
-NREL will develop permitting tools that address the different needs of stakeholders and are readily accessible through the internet.
+- NREL supports the deployment of hydrogen and fuel cell technologies through programs such as technical reports, webinars, safety reviews, and the web-based information compendium.
+NREL has developed permitting tools that address the different needs of stakeholders and are readily accessible through various DOE websites.
+These internet accessible tools have provided permitting support for all types of users from the infrequent user to more knowledgeable users.